ideum/open-exhibits-hurricane-sandy/README.md

 open-exhibits-hurricane-sandy
 =============================

-Open Exhibits - Hurricane Sandy Exhibit Template
+Open Exhibits - Hurricane Sandy <em>Before & After</em> Exhibit Template

 View the devastation of Hurricane Sandy through satellite pictures taken by NOAA and Google of before and after.
 The Open Exhibits 2.5 Mask Image Viewer allows a user to explore New Jersey locations by interactively dragging a mask around, as well as resize and rotate it to look at how Hurricane Sandy changed the coastline, destroyed buildings, and flooded streets.